 Compulsory modules make up 42 CP, from which 30 CP are allocated to the master's thesis and 12 CP to the master's seminar.
 Six months are reserved for writing the thesis, before completion of which students must take a master's seminar of direct relevance.

-Students must take optional modules with a total of at least 78 CP.
-These modules include master's placements, freely choosable courses from our range of core modules, advanced lectures and seminars in mathematics, tutoring, language courses, soft skill workshops, industrial placements or work in academic administration.
+Students must take optional modules with a total of at least 61 CP.
+These modules include choosable courses from the range of core modules, advanced lectures and seminars in mathematics.
+Tutoring, language courses, soft skill workshops or industrial placements can also generate up to 17 credit points.
 Details can be found in the programme regulations.

 - Bachelor's degree from a German university or an equivalent qualitification from a foreign university in a programme in mathematics or a related subject